Get An In-Home Evaluation

 Summary

-In short, the down payment is the money you give the seller to accept an offer and to show that you are motivated and serious about the deal.
-The down payment is the amount of money you put down on the mortgage – which has to be at least five percent of the purchase price.
+In short, the deposit is the money you give the seller right away to accept an offer and to show that you are motivated and serious about the deal.
+The down payment is the amount of cash you pay towards the house.
+Upon closing day, the deposit gets added to the rest of your down payment.
+The funds are released to the seller, along with the money from your mortgage – and you then take possession of your brand new home!

 Leave a Reply